Accident: An unexpected and unfortunate event occurring during the Insured period.

-To protect the trip it is advisable to get travel medical insurance with wide benefits like, trip cancellation, cancel for any reason, travel delay or interruption, baggage or personal belongings loss, medical expenses of COVID19, emergency medical evacuation and repatriation etc...
+To protect the trip it is advisable to get travel medical insurance with wide benefits like, trip cancellation, cancel for any reason, quarantine coverage, travel delay or interruption, baggage or personal belongings loss, emergency medical evacuation and repatriation etc...

-At American visitor insurance travelers can choose from a wide range of choices that cater to various travel and medical needs.
-Travelers can compare and include the benefits according to their specific requirement.
+At American visitor insurance travelers can choose from a wide range of choices that cater to different travel and medical needs.
+Travelers can compare and add on benefits according to their specific requirement.
 Feel free to give us a call or email us and one of our customer support licensed agents will be able to help you.

-Trawick International offers visitor medical insurance for coronavirus with their Safe Travels USA Insurance.
+Trawick International offers visitor medical insurance with their Safe Travels USA Insurance.
 The Safe Travels USA Comprehensive plan is ideal for travelers with pre-existing medical conditions even for travelers older than 70 years.
-Travelers can compare Safe Travels USA Covid19 travel insurance plans and buy it online to get coverage as early as the following day.
-Travelers can also download a visa letter which indicates that Safe travels USA visitors insurance covers covid19 illness.
+Travelers can compare Safe Travels USA travel insurance and buy it online to get coverage as early as the following day.

-Diplomat America travel insurance by Global Underwriters offers coverage for covid19 as a new sickness.
-It is available for Non-US citizens or residents traveling to the US.
-Diplomat Long term Covid19 medical insurance must be bought for a minimum of 3 months and has a plan maximum options of $500,000 and $1,000,000 for medical expenses.
+Diplomat America travel insurance by Global Underwriters is available for Non-US citizens or residents traveling to the US.
+Diplomat Long term travel medical insurance must be bought for a minimum of 3 months and has a plan maximum options of $500,000 and $1,000,000 for medical expenses.
 You can compare Diplomat insurance for visitors to USA.

-Atlas travel insurance coverage will cover eligible medical expenses resulting from COVID19/SARS-CoV-2.
+Atlas travel insurance will cover eligible medical expenses for international visitors.

-Please know we are here to help you make the best, informed decision to get coverage even for COVID19!
+Please know we are here to help you make the best, informed decision to get travel medical insurance coverage!
 Let us know how we can assist you.
 Feel free to contact us by email or phone at any time.

 Fixed benefit or scheduled benefit plans are the most affordable international travel insurance plans.Click here to read more »